Syntia Salha: BFA

 Salha moved to BFA on 24 September 2022.
 With 29 goals and seven assists in 13 games in 2022–23, Salha was crowned top scorer of the league for the third time in a row, and helped BFA finish runners-up.
 In the 2023–24 season, Salha helped BFA lift their first league title unbeaten, scoring 40 goals in the season and winning the topscorer award for the fourth time in a row.
 Salha finished her stint with BFA as their all-time top scorer, scoring 69 goals across two league campaigns.

 Lakatamia

+2024–25 season

 In September 2024, Salha joined Cypriot First Division club Lakatamia.
-On 19 October 2024, Salha scored her first goal with Lakatamia, awarding them their second win in the season against Karmiotissa Chrysomilia.
-Salha also scored and assisted in Lakatamia's 2–1 win vs Omonoia Nicosia on 10 November 2024.
+On 19 October 2024, Salha scored her first goal with Lakatamia, scoring the winning goal in a 1–0 victory over Karmiotissa Chrysomilia.
+On 10 November, she scored and provided an assist in Lakatamia's 2–1 away victory over Omonoia Nicosia.
+On 29 March 2025, she scored Lakatamia's second goal in a 2–0 victory over Omonoia Nicosia, finding the net in the 77th minute.

+Sahla finished the 2024–25 league season with three goals in 16 appearances.
+In the Cypriot League Cup, she scored in Lakatamia's 2–0 victory over Omonoia on 13 April 2025.
+Lakatamia finished runners-up after losing 4–1 to Apollon Ladies, and Salha was nominated in the Cypriot First Division Best 11.

+2025–26 season

 On 8 April 2025, she renewed her contract with the club for a further season.
-Salha helped her team finish runners-up in the 2025 Cypriot League Cup, after losing 4–1 to Apollon Ladies, and was nominated in the Cypriot First Division Best 11.
+During the 2025–26 season, Salha scored five goals in ten appearances.